 Intermittent regeneration involves heating the DPF to a temperature at which carbon combustion is self-sustaining in a lean environment.
 Typically this is a temperature from about 400 to about 700 degrees C., depending in part on what type of catalyst coating has been applied to the DPF to lower the soot ignition temperature.
 A typical way to achieve carbon combustion temperatures is to inject fuel into the exhaust upstream from the DPF, whereby the fuel combusts generating heat in the DPF or an upstream device.
 In most modern cars the catalyst is injected into the fuel tank and is effectuated through the fuel injection system.

-Here is an extract from the press conference launching the Ford's cDPF system on the new Fiesta.
+Here is an extract from the press conference launching the Ford's cDPF system on the 2009 Fiesta 1.6TDCI.

 "Coated Diesel Particulate Filter (cDPF): Ford's optional cDPF system traps carbon deposits as they exit from the combustion system, preventing their release into the atmosphere.
 Under favourable conditions the system then cleans itself with a controlled 'burn-off' process, thus providing a self-contained clean air system without the need for service maintenance.
 This system contains a ceramic filter body of around 4 litres volume mounted behind the exhaust manifold plus a special regeneration support unit on the engine's intake manifold.
 Together these components enable the filter system to regenerate in any possible drive condition automatically without requesting any input from the driver and without compromising driveability noticeably during regeneration.

 The advantages of the system are:

 * Additive systems have an additional additive tank that primes the fuel tank with the additive (a metallic catalyst) at every refuelling.
 On the Ford cDPF the additive is embedded in the filter washcoat, hence no additional complex priming system is required and no refilling of the tank.